 - Inform the EU through key considerations in the early implementation of the BBNJ.

-Francis, Tom and Margaux will lead the deliver of this assignment, in collaboration with ICF, IUCN and Landell Mills to deliver a consolidated scientific, legal and geopolitical assessment to support strategic EU engagement on high seas ABMT proposals under the BBNJ Agreement.
-Specifically, the assignment will seek to provide:
+Francis, Tom and Margaux will lead the delivery of this assignment, in collaboration with ICF, IUCN and Landell Mills to deliver a consolidated scientific, legal and geopolitical assessment to support strategic EU engagement on ABMT in ABNJ under the BBNJ Agreement.